 My name is Gabriel Dulac-Arnold and this is my web page.

-I was a PhD student at LIP6, part of Université Pierre et Marie Curie.
-My research deals primarily with applying Reinforcement Learning techniques to more 'traditional' machine learning problems.
+I obtained my PhD at LIP6, part of Université Pierre et Marie Curie under the supervision of Ludovic Denoyer, Philippe Preux and Patrick Gallinari.
+My research deals primarily with applying reinforcement learning techniques to more 'traditional' machine learning problems.
 I recently co-organised a workshop on this subject at ICML '13.

 I will be graduating in February 2014.
 I defended my thesis February 7!
 I am currently looking for interesting research opportunities in approximate reinforcement learning and latent feature spaces.